What is landlord insurance?

 Does landlord insurance cover the cost of evicting a tenant?

-Insurers usually don’t cover eviction costs.
-But, eviction insurance can be purchased separately from other companies.
+Insurers usually don't cover eviction costs.
+However, eviction insurance can be purchased separately from other companies.

 Does landlord insurance cover the tenant's stuff?

 No. It's a common misconception that a tenant's personal belongings will be covered by the landlord's insurance.
 The tenant needs a renters insurance policy to protect whatever stuff they bring with them.
 That's why some landlords mandate or strongly encourage their tenants to get renters insurance.
 The last thing you want is your tenant mad at you because they didn't know their stuff wasn't protected under your policy.